History

 A remarkable find was a so-called 'dry compass' discovered in the wreck.
 A dry compass is a traditional magnetic compass in which the needle and compass rose rotate freely on a pin, without fluid damping.
 It is often enclosed in a box with a glass plate.

 A dry compass from the 14th century is not an everyday find.
-A compass on board testifies to the increasing importance of navigation instruments in medieval seafaring.
+The find of the compass on board testifies to the increasing importance of navigation instruments in medieval seafaring.

 Hanseatic League

 The 14th century was the period of the Hanseatic cities.
 Hanseatic cities are medieval cities (12th-16th centuries) that were part of the Hanseatic League, a trade alliance in Northern Europe.
-The Hanseatic cities collaborated to protect their trade, secure routes, and promote economic prosperity.
+These cities collaborated to protect their trade, secure routes, and promote economic prosperity.

 Cog